matter-labs/era-contracts/docs/settlement_contracts/priority_queue/processing_of_l1->l2_txs.md

-# Handling L1→L2 ops on zkSync
+# Handling L1→L2 ops on ZKsync

 [back to readme](../../README.md)

-The transactions on zkSync can be initiated not only on L2, but also on L1.
+The transactions on ZKsync can be initiated not only on L2, but also on L1.
 There are two types of transactions that can be initiated on L1:

 - Priority operations.
 These are the kind of operations that any user can create.
 - Upgrade transactions.
 These can be created only during upgrades.